Advertisement s

 The cost of neuromuscular treatment depends upon your clinical situation and the procedures necessary to treat your condition, the expertise of the dentist, the location of the dentist, and the type of dental insurance you have.
 It is possible that you may receive a 15 percent reimbursement, or a maximum 50 percent absorption of the total procedure costs.

-However, keep in mind that neuromuscular treatments may require full mouth reconstruction, and the approximate cost (at a minimum) could be about $1,000 to $4,000 per tooth.
-That figure does not include any charges for oral surgery, crown lengthening, periodontal treatments, etc. It is reasonable to expect a full mouth reconstruction to cost approximately $40,000 to $90,000.
+However, keep in mind that neuromuscular treatments may require full mouth reconstruction, and the approximate cost (at a minimum) could be about $800 to $1,500 per tooth.
+That figure does not include any charges for oral surgery, crown lengthening, periodontal treatments, etc. It is not unreasonable to expect a full mouth reconstruction to cost approximately $30,000 to $45,000 or more.

 Check with your dentist and your dental plan before agreeing to any treatments to determine what the total cost will be.
 Third-party financing is available through your dentist’s office to assist you in making affordable monthly payments.